pkiel/notebook/_posts/2022-08-02-ulink2022GrowthAnalysis.md

 2. SI-A and AC-2 had the highest average calcification rates and there was no significant difference between these two genotypes.
-However, when you look at the effect of treatment within these genotypes, there is significant differences between them.
+However, when you look at the effect of treatment within these genotypes (sensitivity), there is significant differences between them.

 3. When looking at just controls, the only significant different genotype is Cheetos-B. Thus, there is a difference in sensitivity to